 For history lovers, there are plenty of museums in York to suit every taste too, including the National Railway Museum, York Castle Museum and JORVIK Viking Centre.
 Clifford’s Tower has beautiful views of the city, but my favourite thing to do in York is to visit York Minster, York’s stunning Cathedral with the famous Rose Window.
 The steps up to the roof are a challenge, but worth the effort as you and your loved gaze into each other’s eyes and across the whole of York.

-If you prefer a getaway in a quieter place, you could take a day trip to the coast or head for a walk in the North York Moors National Park.
+If you prefer a getaway in a quieter place, you could take a day trip to the coast or head for a walk in the North York Moors National Park which is a beautiful area to stretch your legs.

 Ahhh, London.
 Perhaps it’s a cliché but London is one of the most romantic cities in Europe, no matter what your idea of romance is!